taogen-docs/resources-of-learning/#cs-foundations.md

 - Introductory Combinatorics (5th, 2017) by Richard A.Brualdi
 - A Friendly Introduction to Number Theory (4th, 2017) by Joseph H.Silverman
 - Numerical Recipes (3rd, 2007) by William H. Press
+- Math for Programmers (2019) by Paul Orland

 Advanced